Modelling of a cyclist's power for time trials on a velodrome: Dissipative forces

-We restrict our study to steady efforts, which\,---\,following the initial acceleration\,---\,are consistent with a pace of an individual pursuit or the Hour Record.
-Steadiness of effort is an important consideration in the context of measurements within a fixed-wheel drivetrain, as discussed by \citet[Section~5.2]{DanekEtAl2021}. \footnote{For a fixed-wheel drivetrain, the momentum of a bicycle-cyclist system results in rotation of pedals even without any force applied by a cyclist.
-For variable efforts, this leads to inaccuracy of measurements of the instantaneous power generated by a cyclist.} For road-cycling models \citep[e.g.,][expression~(1)]{DanekEtAl2021}\,---\,where curves are neglected and there is no need to distinguish between the wheel speed and the centre-of-mass speed\,---\,such a restriction would correspond to setting the acceleration,~$a$\,, to zero.
-On a velodrome, this is tantamount to a constant centre-of-mass speed, ${\rm d}V/{\rm d}t=0$\,.
+where $v^0_{\circlearrowright}$ is an initial speed, which\,---\,in our model\,---\,is the speed achieved upon reaching a steady pace, and $m$ is the mass of the bicycle-cyclist system.
+Thus, subsequent changes of speed,~${\rm d}v_{\circlearrowright}/{\rm d}t$\,, are proportional to the force at a given instant, even though $v_{\circlearrowright}$ depends on the history of~$f_{\circlearrowright}$.} Furthermore, for road-cycling models \citep[e.g.,][expression~(1)]{DanekEtAl2021}\,---\,wherein curves are neglected so that acceleration has no centripetal component and there is no need to distinguish between the wheel speed and the centre-of-mass speed\,---\,such a restriction would correspond to setting the acceleration,~$a$\,, to zero.
+On a velodrome, where\,---\,along the curves\,---\,acceleration has also a centripetal component, this is tantamount to a constant centre-of-mass speed,~${\rm d}V/{\rm d}t=0$\,.

 Let us return to expression~(\ref{eq:power}).
 Therein, $\theta$ is given by expression~(\ref{eq:theta}).
 As shown in Appendix~\ref{app:LeanAng}, the lean angle is

 where $r_{\rm\scriptscriptstyle CoM}$ is the centre-of-mass radius, and\,---\,along the curves, at any instant\,---\,the centre-of-mass speed is